-While drawing up your chore list, make sure to categorize chores according to chores that are to be done on a daily basis and those that need to be done on a weekly basis.
+While drawing up your family cleaning schedule, make sure to categorize chores according to chores that are to be done on a daily basis and those that need to be done on a weekly basis.
 This way you do not leave out any chores and you also prioritize chores according to the time limit set for them to be completed.
 Mark your chores as ‘W’ for weekly and ‘D’ for daily to avoid confusion.

 Decide upon a Suitable Time for Getting Cleaning Done

-All your kids may not be at home all the time, so it is advisable to decide upon a time to get chores done that works for everyone.
+Setting up your family cleaning routine is important.
+All your kids may not be at home all the time, so it is advisable to decide upon a time to get chores are done that works for everyone.
 This applies to both weekly and daily chores.

 Decide Upon Rewards and Draw up a Rewards Chart